dudzon/Glimpse/README.markdown

 Providing real time diagnostics & insights to the fingertips of hundreds of thousands of developers daily

+## For Non-Developers

+Glimpse is a tool, which gives you a client-side view of your web server.
+It presents various types of data concerning your server environment and execution.
+It is specifically useful for developers who have built ASP.NET applications.
+It provides performance statistics, diagnostic and debugging info about ASP.NET app.
+Glimpse offers debug and diagnostics information both for the server-side calls (because it allows you to view what is happening on server right now) and client-side calls.
+All the info is showed inside your browser.
+Give it a try!

 ##How does Glimpse help?
 Once installed, Glimpse inspects web requests as they happen, providing insights and tooling that reduce debugging time and empower every developer to improve their web applications.